orescek/multisshiterm/README.md

 # Multi ssh for iterm2

-AppleScript for launching custom arrangement of the windows for Iterm You can setup different profiles  for each environment that you need.
+AppleScript for launching custom arrangement of the windows for iTerm.

+You can setup different profiles  for each environment that you need.

 :bangbang: Script presume that you have iTerm installed under /Applications with name iTerm.app